martinthomson/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 that is, W<sub>cubic</sub>(*t* + *RTT*) as described in {{win-inc}}.

 *W<sub>est</sub>*:
-An estimate for the congestion window in segments in the TCP-friendly region, that is, an estimate for the congestion window using the AIMD approach similar to TCP-NewReno congestion controller.
+An estimate for the congestion window in segments in the AIMD-friendly region, that is, an estimate for the congestion window of AIMD TCP.

 ## Window Increase Function {#win-inc}

-CUBIC maintains the acknowledgment (ACK) clocking of Standard TCP by increasing the congestion window only at the reception of an ACK.
-It does not make any change to the fast recovery and retransmit of TCP, such as TCP-NewReno {{!RFC6582}}{{!RFC6675}}.
-During congestion avoidance after a congestion event where a packet loss is detected by duplicate ACKs or a network congestion is detected by ACKs with ECN-Echo flags {{!RFC3168}}, CUBIC changes the window increase function of Standard TCP.
+CUBIC maintains the acknowledgment (ACK) clocking of AIMD TCP by increasing the congestion window only at the reception of an ACK.
+It does not make any change to the fast recovery and retransmit of AIMD TCP, such as TCP-NewReno {{!RFC6582}}{{!RFC6675}}.
+During congestion avoidance after a congestion event where a packet loss is detected by duplicate ACKs or a network congestion is detected by ACKs with ECN-Echo flags {{!RFC3168}}, CUBIC changes the window increase function of AIMD TCP.

 CUBIC uses the following window increase function: